-What makes a CPU and GPU strong in 3D specific task?
+What makes CPUs and GPUs strong in Content-Creation workloads?

-Now that we know, what the CPUs and GPUs main tasks are, lets take a look at what features these Hardware components must have to optimize these tasks.
+Now that we know what the CPU’s and GPU’s main tasks are let’s look at what features these Hardware components need for the highest performance.

 - CPU-Rendering: The more cores and higher the clocks, the better

-- Calculating Scene States: The Higher a single Core-Clock, the better (Think Turbo-Boost)
+- Calculating Scene States: The higher the single-core clock and boost-clock, the better

-- Simulation: The Higher a single Core-Clock, the better (Think Turbo-Boost) (unless you have lots of independent sims that can be calculated simultaneously)
+- Simulation: The higher the single-core clock and boost-clock, the better (unless you have lots of independent sims that can be calculated simultaneously)

-- GPU-Rendering: The more CUDA-Cores or OPENCL Cores, the better, the more VRAM the better, the higher GPU and VRAM clock speed the better
+- GPU-Rendering: The more CUDA-Cores or Compute Cores, the more VRAM, the higher the GPU and VRAM clock, the better

-- Displaying Scene Contents / Displaying Polygons / Hi-Res sculpting: Usually a variety of OpenGL features, the higher the VRAM the better, the higher the Triangles/s the better
+- Displaying Scene Contents / Displaying Polygons / Hi-Res sculpting: Ordinarily, a variety of OpenGL features, the higher the VRAM capacity, the better, the higher the Triangles/s, the better.

-A common misconception, for example, is, that you need a faster GPU, if the Viewport in your 3D-Application gets slow.
+A common misconception is, that you need a faster GPU if the Viewport in your 3D-Application becomes slow.

-Even though the GPU is responsible for displaying Scene-Contents, most of the Time, the CPU, that first has to calculate deformers, modifiers, rigs and the like, before the GPU can display the resulting object/mesh, is responsible for slow viewport Speed.
+Even though the GPU is responsible for displaying Scene-Contents, most of the time, the CPU, that first has to calculate deformers, modifiers or rigs, before the GPU can display the resulting object/mesh, is responsible for sluggish viewport performance.

-Unless you display RAW Meshes without any type of Mesh-modifications, your CPU usually is the culprit in slow viewport speed.
+Unless you display RAW Meshes without any Mesh-modifications, your CPU ordinarily is the culprit in bad viewport performance.

 Reasons for benchmarking your Hardware

-Probably the most obvious reason for benchmarking your CPU and GPU is, to compare your results with online Databases and see if your Hardware components reach the Speeds they are supposed to.
+The most obvious reason for benchmarking your CPU and GPU is to compare your results with online Databases and see if your Hardware components are performing as they should.

 Possible problems when not reaching common speeds

-When benching your CPU and reaching scores that are too low, be sure your BIOS settings, such as Turbo-Boost, are correct and the CPU is not running too hot.
+When benching your CPU and reaching scores that are too low, be sure your BIOS settings, such as Turbo-Boost and RAM XMP, are set correctly and the CPU is not running too hot.

 Planning on upgrading your PC?
 Bench it first!

-In most cases, the higher the price does not always mean a better Hardware component for your sepcific use case.
-Maybe you only need to upgrade a specific bottleneck that slows down your overall system performance and not get an entirely new PC.
+A higher price doesn’t always mean higher performance for your specific workloads.
+Maybe you only need to upgrade a specific bottleneck that slows down your system’s overall performance and not get an entirely new PC.

-If you have a certain amount of budget you are willing to spend, benchmarking your current system first, will give you the possibility to roughly calculate what you can expect, when getting new components within your budget.
+If you have a certain amount of budget you are willing to spend, benchmark your current system first.
+This will give you the possibility to roughly calculate what you can expect when getting new components within the budget you’re working with.

-Want to tune your System to have it run the best it can?
+Want to optimize your system so it runs the best it can?

 Utilizing online Renderfarms

-With Internet Connections getting faster and faster, online Renderfarms are more popular than ever.
-Calculating the cost of a Scene you would like to render on a Farm usually requires knowing your own System’s speed to be able to extrapolate.
+With internet connections getting faster and faster, online Renderfarms are more popular than ever.
+Calculating the cost of rendering a Scene on a Render Farm usually requires knowing your own System’s speed to be able to extrapolate.